moto-timo/yocto-docs/documentation/kernel-lab/lab4.rst

 .. code-block:: shell

    $ cd ~/poky/linux-stable-work.git
-   $ git checkout -b work-branch remotes/origin/linux-5.10.y
+   $ git checkout -b work-branch remotes/origin/linux-&KERNEL_LAB_MAINLINE_VERSION;.y

 You should see something like the following as output:

 .. code-block:: shell

-   Checking out files: 100% (11240/11240), done.
+   Updating files: 100% (13278/13278), done.
-   Branch work-branch set up to track remote branch linux-5.10.y from origin.
+   Branch 'work-branch' set up to track remote branch 'linux-5.17.y' from 'origin'.
    Switched to a new branch 'work-branch'

 Edit the :file:`linux-yocto-custom` kernel recipe:

 .. code-block:: shell

-   $ vi ~/poky/meta-lab4-qemux86/recipes-kernel/linux/linux-yocto-custom.bb
+   $ vi ~/kernel-lab-layers/meta-lab4-qemux86/recipes-kernel/linux/linux-yocto-custom_git.bb

 and change the :term:`SRC_URI` to point to the local clone you just created.
 If you've done it as instructed, you should only need to